Transfer Requirements

 Determining Your Course Equivalencies

-Determining Your Entering Standing
+Determining Your Academic Standing

 We admit transfer students at first- or second-semester sophomore and first-semester junior entering standing.
 Your application will tell us what we need to know about your coursework and preparation.
 If we make you an offer of admission, we will determine your entering standing based on this and the amount of time we estimate you will need to complete your degree at Cornell.